OVERSEAS CRIME BEAT

 relationship between journalism and intelligence analysis.
 His foreign correspondence covered the Asian origins of the "Second Cold War," detailed in his account of how in late 1978 he broke the the story of China's coming invasion of Vietnam.

-He used Chinese sources, his knowledge of Chinese history, and in-depth linguistic analysis of China's diplomatic warnings to report the military and diplomatic planning which Beijing set into motion for its February 17, 1979 invasion.
 As many as 40,000 Chinese and Vietnamese died in the lightning 29 day Chinese assault across Vietnam's northern frontier.
 China sought to punish Soviet-backed Vietnam for invading Cambodia and to warn the Soviet Union not to intervene in China's back yard.

 The research studies on the site,